 Have you heard about the Malaysian trumpet snail?
 Just like the decollate snail, and many other gastropod species, it has managed to make its way around the world a few times, setting up homes in pastures exotic and new.
 Not just a wild wanderer, this is a common species found in heated tanks and aquariums around the glove.

 These freshwater gastropods are known by a host of other names, including the scientific name Melanoides tuberculata, and the abbreviation MTS.
 You may also know them as Malayan trumpet snails, Malayan livebearing (/live-bearing) snails, or red-rimmed melania.

 What Do Red-Rimmed Melania Look Like?

-As the name suggests, there is a little bit of redness on this otherwise gray, brown, or black shelled snail.
+As the name suggests, there is a little bit of redness on this otherwise gray, brown, or black shelled snail (not to be confused with the black devil snail).
 It is more of a rust-red than a bright red, though.
 The shell also changes color depending on where the snail is in the world.
 Those found in Israel are often darker to help them camouflage amongst dark colored basalt rocks.

 The shell itself is quite different to most other freshwater snail shells, which is another reason why many aquarium hobbyists choose to add them to their tanks.

 The shell of Malaysian trumpet snails looks similar to an ice cream cone that you’d buy from the ice cream person in their van.
 It’s spiral in shape, usually with between 10 and 15 individual spirals (called whorls), and rather than being flat and round, it’s long and tapers as it twists.

 The Malaysian trumpet snail can grow to shell lengths of 0.7 inch (2 cm) to 1.2 inch (3 cm).

 Some “exceptional” individuals have reached lengths of 3.2 inches (8 cm).